SuperOfficeDocs/superoffice-docs/docs/onsite-setup/config-and-ini/superoffice-config.md

 ## You will find SuperOffice.config in

 a) your SuperOffice server installation folder *\[server\_inst.-path\]\\SuperOffice\\*
 b) and if Windows client is installed: in your locale SuperOffice folder on each of the clients, default: *C:\\Program Files\\SuperOffice\\SuperOffice Windows*.
-The file will be "copied" (settings are transferred over) from server's SuperOffice.config / SuperOffice.ini while installing ([running MSI installer][1]).
+The file will be "copied" (settings are transferred over) from server's SuperOffice.config / SuperOffice.ini while installing.

 ## Application Configuration Files